Introduction to Theme Theory

 [Artistic worth] > < [commercial success and wide popularity] Again and again, claims are made to the contrary.

 Scope and application-sphere are restricted.
-The theme {restriction} includes such diverse instances as restricted warfare - warfare conducted in accordance with international legislation as opposed to unrestricted warfare - legal jurisdiction (regarded as the application-sphere of laws) and restrictions imposed in accordance with quantum mechanics.
-And, also, my claim - or my hope - that even the worst Nazis would have imposed some limits to their barbarism (I refer to self-imposed limits as the practice of 'limitation' and discuss it below): at the furthest reaches of limitation, the Nazis who shot babies, gassed babies or set fire to buildings in which babies were burned alive, who would have felt revulsion if they had been ordered to boil babies alive.
+The {theme} {restriction} includes such diverse instances as restricted warfare - warfare conducted in accordance with international legislation as opposed to unrestricted warfare - legal jurisdiction (regarded as the application-sphere of laws) and restrictions imposed in accordance with quantum mechanics.
+And, also, my claim - or my hope - that even the worst Nazis would have imposed some limits to their barbarism (I refer to self-imposed limits as the practice of 'limitation' and discuss it below): my aphorism, 'At the furthest reaches of limitation, the Nazis who shot babies, gassed babies or set fire to buildings in which babies were burned alive, who would have felt revulsion if they had been ordered to boil babies alive.'

-Another starting point which can be generalized to give a theme is manipulation of a mathematical equation.
+Another starting point which can be generalized to give a {theme} is manipulation of a mathematical equation.
 To derive from the simple equation a + b = c the equation a = c - b then movement of b from the left side of the equation to the right side is necessary, but the movement is not fundamentally spatial movement, for example movement on the blackboard or computer screen used to display the modification of the equation.
-Nevertheless, I recognize the underlying similarity by including both in the same theme, {modification}, which has as one of its many sub-themes {modification by spatial movement}.
-I indicate the sub-theme by writing {/movement}.
+I include both the conceptual process and the spatial illustration as application-spheres of the same {theme}, {modification}, which has as one of its many sub-{themes} {modification by spatial movement}.
+I indicate the {sub-theme} by writing {/movement}.

 Reforms of an institution or political system are also within the application-sphere of {modification}.
 Attitudes to these reforms may be strikingly different.
 Conservative thinkers may stress the risks of {modification}, claiming that there are more ways to ruin an institution or political system than to improve it.
 Others may stress the disadvantages of failing to implement {modification}, the continuance of lethargic or obviously unjust systems.